Skip to main content

 fastCRW: 1 credit = 1 page, flat

 fastCRW collapses the model to one number.
 Every renderer — http, lightpanda, and Chrome — costs 1 credit per page, flat; a crawl is 1 credit per page regardless of renderer; search is 1 credit per query (credit table, crw-opencore README).
-There is no proxy-GB meter and no per-feature multiplier, because fastCRW does not operate a residential proxy network at all — more on that honest gap below.
+There is no proxy-GB meter to reason about: the managed cloud handles proxying for you, and you never buy a separate proxy plan or pay for bandwidth by the gigabyte.

 ScrapingBee vs Bright Data: where the money actually goes